doofdoofsf/plotTimeSeries/README.md

     OPTIONS
           The options are as follows:

-          --verbose            Get a little chatty
+          --verbose            Get a little chatty?
           --width              The width of the graph in pixels --height             The height of the graph in pixels --csv_filename       A CSV containing input data with columns date,value (example below)